 I have also shared some resources to learn Python for Data Science, Machine Learning, Web Development, and general Scripting work, so take advantage of that.

-P. S. --- Do you Want to Become a Python Developer in 30 days?
-In bootcamp style? but don't want to spend huge money charged by Bootcamps?
+P. S. --- Do you Want to Become a Python Developer in 2023?
 If Yes, then you can also check out the Python for Everybody specialization on Coursera, one of the most recommended Python certification program for beginners.